Conor Shanahan (IRL) in action during Drift Masters European Championship in Riga, Latvia on August 14, 2020

 Drifting FAQs: Everything you need to know

-It is fair to say that we just think there is something special about drifting that keeps us coming back.
-Maybe it's the simple elegance of seeing a car stream down a lane sideways, or the appreciation of the expertise and balanced dance between car, driver, and road, but either way, we love to see the professionals hit those turns or run a drift course.
+There is just something special about this sacred motorsport that keeps us coming back for more.
+Maybe it's the simple elegance of seeing a car moving sideways, or admiring the unique dance between car, driver, and road, or just the sheer control these drivers have at full speed.
+Either way, we love to see the very best rip it up.

 A lot of factors go into drifting properly.
-The motorsport athletes take into account every possible factor of their car, along with the physics (you guessed it, mad science is involved), and the area where the drift will take place, then practice along with their team to improve their turn angles, and anticipate the subjective judging that is involved in drifting events.
+Top motorsport athletes take into account every possible factor of their car, along with the physics (yep, you guessed it, mad science is involved), and the area where the drift will take place, then practice along with their team to improve their angles and approaches, while also anticipating the subjective judging that is involved in drifting events.
+More on that later.

 01